 Critical Objectives are objectives deemed to be of such importance to the practice of nursing that satisfactory performance in each objective must be maintained throughout the nursing program.
 An infraction of any critical objective will result in corrective action (see Corrective Action Policy).
 However, corrective action may vary according to the scope and seriousness of the behavior.
 Infractions may result in immediate failure of the course and/or dismissal from the College.
 If a student demonstrates behaviors that require corrective action within a course, the student must correct the behaviors in order to pass the course.
 Corrective action information may be communicated between faculty within the program to maintain consistency of behavior and monitor progress.
-Course-related corrective actions related to the course critical objectives must be carefully documented by faculty, shared with the student, Program Coordinator and Dean, and maintained in secure files in the office of the Dean of Nursing and Health Sciences.
+Course-related corrective actions related to the course critical objectives must be carefully documented by faculty, shared with the student, Program Chair and Dean, and maintained in secure files in the office of the Dean of Nursing and Health Sciences.

-Critical Objectives are applicable while providing nursing care and when interacting with the health care team, clients, peers, faculty and others both in clinical and classroom situations.
+health care team, clients, peers, faculty and others both in clinical and classroom situations.
 Critical objectives are listed under course outcomes in the syllabi.
 The expectation/outcome is that the student will demonstrate individual accountability for professional behavior.